TIDES-transit/TIDES/CONTRIBUTING.md

 ### Product Management Team

 The Product Management Team (PMT) is responsible for creating and maintaining backbone standards infrastructure, processes, and resources to support the development of the TIDES specification.
 The PMT will support Leadership in developing, reviewing, and recommending for approval changes to the draft specification.
 The PMT will support Contributors and Stakeholders in their work on the specification.

 PMT Group Members

 * Hunter Owens, Caltrans
-* Jameelah Young, Jarv.us (on behalf of Caltrans)
+* Jameelah Young, Jarvus Innovations (on behalf of Caltrans)
+* Soren Spicknall, Jarvus Innovations (on behalf of Caltrans)
 * Elizabeth Sall, UrbanLabs LLC (on behalf of Caltrans)
 * Benjamin Bressette, Caltrans
 * Joey Reid, Metro Transit (Minneapolis-St. Paul, MN)